All Episodes

 I'm telling you, this stuff matters.

-When the new Black Panthers were engaging in voter intimidation in Philadelphia, and Eric Holder drops the case saying the days of this department putting my people in jail are over, or people of color some such.
+When the new Black Panthers were engaging in voter intimidation in Philadelphia and Eric Holder drops the case, saying, The days of this department putting my people in jail are over, or people of color some such.

 What's the message that gets sent?

-So back to our first caller here, old Mo here.
+So, back to our first caller here, Old Mo here.

-By the way, we can't find any lynching stories uh from 2013, 90 of them or five of them.
+By the way, we can't find any lynching stories from 2013, 90 of them or five of them.

 Cop killings.

-The uh his the cop killings are lynchings, right?
+The cop killings are lynchings, right?

 I thought Robert Byrd died.